Welcome to today's edition of the Rush 24-7 podcast.

 So everybody's off the reservation and acting on their own.

-Uh some are trying to assume this conservative leadership position, uh, or at least are trying to convey that's what they want.
+Some are trying to assume this conservative leadership position, or at least are trying to convey that's what they want.

-I mean, you got a lot a lot of elected conservatives, but none of them are nationally known as they're not national leaders right now.
+I mean, you've got a lot of elected conservatives, but none of them are nationally known as right now.

-So bam, uh it's got sparks flying all over the country.
+So, bam, it has got sparks flying all over the country.

-There's no there's no discipline, there's no allegiance to a set of uh principles that have been laid down in an agenda.
+There's no allegiance to a set of principles that have been laid down in an agenda.

-I mean, uh this this this English language thing, the law doesn't abolish Spanish.
+I mean, this English language thing, the law doesn't abolish Spanish.

-I mean, Dinji Harry can run around talking about his buddy Federico and uh in the Spanish-speaking maid all he wants, and he can try to make us sound like it's our fault that they can't understand us and we can't understand them in our own country.
+I mean, Dingy Harry can run around talking about his buddy Frederico and the Spanish-speaking maid all he wants, and he can try to make us sound like it's our fault that they can't understand us and we can't understand them in our own country.

-But the bottom line, this this meaningless amendment, this meaningless I guess it's an amendment, does not abolish Spanish.
+But the bottom line, this meaningless amendment, this meaningless, I guess it's an amendment, does not abolish Spanish.

 It just requires the government to do business in English.

-And that that that's about as far as they want to go in offering incentives for uh uh uh immigrants to learn English.
+And that's about as far as they want to go in offering incentives for immigrants to learn English.

 You know, rather than round them up and take them to Beverly Hills High.

-Pumps like 500 barrels of oil a day while a kid's being bust out to be propagandized by Al Gore's stupid movie.
+Speaking of which, do you know that they've got an oil well at Beverly Hills High, pumps like 500 barrels of oil a day while the kids are being bussed out to be propagandized by Al Gore's stupid movie?

 I have that story coming up.